 - -1.0 = opposite meanings

 Why am I telling you this?
-Because content with high semantic relevance produces more robust embeddings.
-Robust embeddings = more chances of getting retrieved = more visibility.
+Because content with strong semantic SEO produces more robust embeddings.
+And robust embeddings mean more chances of getting retrieved and more visibility in AI.

-Poor content = weak embedding = low semantic relevance = invisible to AI.
+Poor content = weak embedding = nonexistent semantic SEO = invisible to AI.

 At LLMFY we've built a tool that analyzes exactly this: your semantic relevance score compared to competitors.
 You can try it free at llmfy.ai/dashboard.

-7 Strategies to Improve Your Semantic Relevance (Tested on Real Projects)
+7 Strategies to Master Semantic SEO (Tested on Real Projects)

 1. Build Topic Clusters, Not Isolated Pages

-A pillar page about "Technical SEO" should link to content about page speed, Core Web Vitals, sitemaps, robots.txt, JavaScript rendering...
-All connected.
+A pillar page about "Technical SEO" should link to content about page speed, Core Web Vitals, sitemaps, robots.txt, JavaScript rendering… All interconnected like a web.

-Each piece in the cluster reinforces the semantic relevance of the others.
-Internal links create semantic bridges that algorithms recognize.
+Each piece in the cluster reinforces the semantic SEO of the others.
+Internal links create semantic bridges that algorithms recognize and reward.
+Think of it as building a neighborhood where every house benefits from its neighbors.

 2. Implement Entity-Focused Schema Markup

-Schema helps Google and LLMs understand the SEO entities in your content and their relationships, boosting semantic relevance.
+Schema helps Google and LLMs understand the SEO entities in your content and the relationships between them.
+It's a fundamental piece of semantic SEO that too many people still ignore.

 If you want to dig deeper into this, we have a specific guide: Schema for LLM.